-The monster got to narrate his side of the story for the time in the novel, when he met with his creator face to face, after killing the creator, Brother William and frame Justine the faithful servant who was accused of William murder.
+The monster got to narrate his side of the story for the time in the novel, when he met with his creator face to face, after killing the creator, Brother William, and frame Justine the faithful servant who was accused of William murder.
 Frankenstein already knew it was him who killed his brother.
-The creature told him every that had happen after he had left him without knowing anything about this world and he had learn a lot about human , to communicate, write and read , the pain, rejection and selfish reasons of victor to create him, more knowledge.
-All those things changed his in soul, to look like the outside monster he had created him to be.
+The creature told him every that had happen after he had left him without knowing anything about this world and he had learn a lot about human, to communicate, write and read, the pain, rejection and selfish reasons of victor to create him, more knowledge.
+All those things changed his soul, to look like the outside monster he had created him to be.
 He is angry with victor on how he can just think about himself alone when he created something this big, which he shouldn’t have created to begin with.
 The monsters request him to create a female creature just like him, so it can have someone who will belong to him, which at time around 18th century man saw female as they property.
-The monster convinced Frankenstein which he ending up agreeing to his request, Frankenstein says it took months but when he was fined with the female creature.
-He was disgusted with the creature and it came to him that he will unleash new species that could destroy human beings; he saw the male creature looking at him through the window and he destroyed the female in front of him.
+The monster convinced Frankenstein which he ends up agreeing to his request, Frankenstein says it took months but when he was fined with the female creature.
+He was disgusted with the creature, and it came to him that he will unleash new species that could destroy human beings; he saw the male creature looking at him through the window and he destroyed the female in front of him.
 The creature told him, he will be at his wedding.

 The monster also narrates his side of the story when he came to moan for the death of his creator.
 He tell his side of the story to Walton who being Frankenstein friend and he got to tell his story about the monster he created, victor even asked Walton to kill this monster for him when he dies ,which he eventually does.
-The monster tells Walton how much pain, Sadness, rejection, selfish reasons changed him, the reason he killed Frankenstein family was because he want Victor to be alone just like him.
-The monster killed Elizabeth at her honeymoon with Frankenstein.it was ravage because Frankenstein killed his woman, unfortunately his father dead when he get this bad news.
+The monster tells Walton how much pain, Sadness, rejection, selfish reasons changed him, the reason he killed Frankenstein family was because he wants Victor to be alone just like him.
+The monster killed Elizabeth at her honeymoon with Frankenstein.it was ravage because Frankenstein killed his woman, unfortunately his father dead when he gets this bad news.

-The monster narration is very remorseful in this paragraph; he says ”I cannot believe that I am the same creature whose thoughts were once filled with sublime and transcendent visions of the beauty and the majesty of goodness”.
+The monster narration is very remorseful in this paragraph; he says” I cannot believe that I am the same creature whose thoughts were once filled with sublime and transcendent visions of the beauty and the majesty of goodness”.
 It was good once and it did everything evil because of the pain it felt inside.
 It didn’t ask to be created but because of someone who was obsessed with science.
-He brought it to life to suffer the cruelties of this ugly world which only see appears in things or people.
+He brought it to life to suffer the cruelties of this ugly world which only appears in things or people.
 It never wanted to be alone, it wanted a family or companion, it says ‘’the fallen angel becomes a malignant devil.
-Yet even that enemy of God and man had becomes a malignant devil. yet even that enemy of god and man had friend and associates in his desolation , I am alone’’, the monster is sad about everything that happened to him, it shows that the creator was selfish and it should have done horrible things because of pain.
-At the end It tells Walton he will kill himself and no one will see a creature like him .After the monster tell it side of the story it jump out the window.
+Yet even that enemy of God and man had becomes a malignant devil. yet even that enemy of god and man had friend and associates in his desolation, I am alone’’, the monster is sad about everything that happened to him, it shows that the creator was selfish and it should have done horrible things because of pain.
+At the end It tells Walton he will kill himself and no one will see a creature like him.
+After the monster tells it side of the story it jump out the window.